SakiKP/radar-chart-extension/README.md

 # radar-chart-extension
-A tableau extension for rada charts
+A tableau extension for radar charts